Sibylla of Armenia: Regent of Tripoli

 Sibylla's husband, Bohemond VI, died in 1275, and their son, Bohemond VII, inherited the County of Tripoli.
 Since Bohemond VII was then a minor, Sibylla assumed government in his name as regent.
 She was challenged by King Hugh III of Cyprus, who claimed regency as the closest adult in the line of succession.
 But family custom and popular opinion was on the princess's side.
-She sent her son to the court of her brother King Leo III of Armenia and appointed the bishop of Tortosa, Bartholomew Mansel, as her bailli.
+She sent her son to the court of her brother King Leo II and appointed the bishop of Tortosa, Bartholomew Mansel, as her bailli.
 Hugh thus found no support.

 Sibylla's husband, Bohemond VI, and Roman mother-in-law, Lucia of Segni, had installed Romans in important government posts, incurring displeasure of the local nobility.
 The nobility thus supported Sibylla and Bartholomew when they dealt with the Romans through executions and banishments.
 They failed to remove Paul of Segni, who was Bohemond VI's uncle and bishop of Tripoli, due to his friendship with the Knights Templar.
 The Templars were thus hostile to Bohemond VII when he returned from Armenia to assume government in 1277.